shrestha-ajay/AjayShrestha.com/README.md

 ![Potrait](ajay-shrestha.jpg)

 ## Introduction
-PhD in Machine Learning with almost two decades of engineering and management experience, **[Ajay Shrestha](https://www.ajayshrestha.com/)** is a leader driving technical innovation.
-As an Engineering Manager at [Imagen](https://imagen.ai/) (NYC based Healthcare AI startup), he is responsible for the cloud infrastructure supporting AI driven medical diagnostics-as-a-service software platform.
-Previously, he worked for [Thermo Fisher Scientific](https://www.thermofisher.com/us/en/home.html), where he led engineering teams to architect and deliver software services for life sciences and biotech industries.
-He is also an adjunct faculty in the computer science department at the [University of Bridgeport (UB)](https://www.bridgeport.edu/).
-Being an alum of UB, he serves on the board of directors for the UB Alumni Association (UBAA).
-He is interested in addressing problems at the core of human condition, by leveraging leadership, management and technology.
-Ajay aims to collaborate and make a positive impact in the world.
-He is currently an MBA candidate at [Yale University's](https://www.yale.edu/) School of Management (SOM).
+**[Ajay Shrestha](https://www.ajayshrestha.com/)**, PhD in Machine Learning, is a seasoned engineering leader with nearly two decades of experience in technology and management.
+As an Engineering Manager at [Imagen](https://imagen.ai/), a New York-based healthcare AI startup, he oversees the cloud infrastructure supporting the company's AI-driven medical diagnostics-as-a-service platform.

+Prior to this, Ajay led engineering teams at [Thermo Fisher Scientific](https://www.thermofisher.com/us/en/home.html), to build and deliver cloud-based software solutions for the life sciences and biotech sectors.
+He also serves as an adjunct faculty member in the Computer Science department at the [University of Bridgeport (UB)](https://www.bridgeport.edu/), his alma mater, and holds a position on the board of directors for the UB Alumni Association.

+With a passion for leveraging technology, leadership, and management to address critical societal challenges, Ajay is driven to make a meaningful, positive impact on the world.
+He is currently pursuing an MBA at [Yale University's](https://www.yale.edu/) School of Management, further honing his strategic and business acumen.
 \
 &nbsp;